-Prior to 1863, African-American Baptists in Charlottesville worshiped under segregated conditions, attending services in the balcony of the white First Baptist Church on Park Street.
+Prior to 1863, African-American Baptists in Charlottesville worshiped under segregated conditions, attending services in the balcony of the White First Baptist Church, which is now located on Park Street.
 Following emancipation, approximately eight-hundred African-American Charlottesville churchgoers applied to form their own congregation.
 Once approved, the new congregation began services in the parent church under Reverend John T. Randolph.
 Subsequent pastors were Reverend James H. Fife and Reverend John Walker George, the new congregation’s third and final white pastor.

 With Reverend George’s aid, the black congregation moved to the basement of what was known as the “Mudwall” building, named for its Albemarle clay’s tawny hue.
 This building was originally the Delevan hotel, built by the University of Virginia’s Board of Visitors as housing for University students.
 The Church became known at this point as the Delevan Baptist Church, and the congregation purchased the old hotel on August 20, 1868.